uwesterr/nbdevFirstTry/README.md

 `pip install nbdevFirstTry`

-## How to use

-Fill me in please!
-Don’t forget code examples:

 ## Spiral

 > Create a spiral that keeps directions when it turns at - max radius -